FAQ for students intending to graduate from Lesley.

-If you are interested in marching with your class at May commencement, and you will not be finished with your program requirements, and you fit within the criteria below, you may be eligible to "march only" at commencement.
+If you are interested in marching with your class at May commencement, but you will not be finished with your program requirements, you may be eligible to "march only" at commencement:

-If you are interested in this privilege you must file a DIG for the August conferral by the May conferral filing deadline to be eligible for consideration.
+If you are interested in this privilege you must file a DIG for the May conferral.

 1.800.999.1959 extension 8740